clarinsi/ComparaTree/README.md

 * `--n_grams_n_list`: List of values of n for n-gram-based calculations.
 Separate the values by commas, as such: '3,4,5'.
 Defaults to '3'.

 * `--export_n_grams`: Enables exporting n-gram frequencies for every segment.
-Warning, this can result in very large output files!!
+WARNING: this can result in very large output files!!

 ## Citation